Before using any of these templates...

 Going out to market

-One-off Invitation to Offer (ITO) template (DOCX, 188KB)|
+One-off Invitation to Offer (ITO)

-For when an RFQ process is used to engage suppliers
+- Request for Quote template: may be used when an RFQ process is used to engage suppliers

 Special contract conditions